mfisk/mfisk.github.com/README.md

 <h1>Intrusion Tolerance</h1>

-<p>An intrusion tolerant cyber system can maintain certain performance characteristics even when components have been compromised.
+<p>Intrusion tolerant cyber systems maintain certain performance characteristics even when components have been compromised.
+Our work focuses on managing trust relationships, and specifically authentication mechanisms, in complex systems.
 </p>

 <p>